ikjordan/picozx81/README.md

 4. Shift is released, without another key being pressed
 5. To generate a function key, within one second, a numeric key in the range `1` to `5` is pressed without shift being pressed.
 If `0` is pressed `Escape` is generated

-To enable this mechanism set `DoubleShift` to `On` in the configuration file
+This mechanism is enabled by default.
+To disable it set `DoubleShift` to `Off` in the configuration file
 ### F1 - Reset
 Hard resets the emulator.
 It is equivalent to removing and reconnecting the power
 ### F2 - Load Menu